 An occupied ground blind must display hunter orange of at least 144 square inches on each side so that it is visible from any direction while deer hunting during any deer season in which a hunter is already required to wear hunter orange.

-Hunter orange is required only on ground blinds constructed of man-made or synthetic materials and placed on or within 4 feet of the ground that conceals a hunter so the hunter orange is visible from one or more directions, and is required on public and private land.
+Hunter orange is required on ground blinds constructed of man-made or synthetic materials and placed on or within 4 feet of the ground.
+The hunter orange must be visible from all directions, and is required on public and private land.
 A flag placed on top of a blind does not satisfy this hunter orange requirement.

 Infrared Sensors/Electronic Calls